 It is a far cry from the years before the integration of Major League Baseball, when Black fans supported a national baseball league of their own, the Negro League.

 “As a social institution, Major League Baseball has an enormous social responsibility to provide equal opportunities for all people, both on and off the field,” Selig said, in a statement.

-He added that the league has already in existence two programs that should address boosting the numbers of Black baseball players over time.
+He added that the league has two programs already in existence that should address boosting the numbers of Black baseball players over time.
 One, called Reviving Baseball in Inner Cities, provides playing opportunities in baseball and softball for youth ages 5 through 18 in underserved communities.

 The other is the MLB Urban Youth Academies, which it said has served more than 10,000 young people around the country.

 "It’s not a quick fix situation,” said Wendy Lewis, senior vice president of diversity and strategic alliances for Major League Baseball, in an interview with BET.com.
 “It’s a long-term issue and one that is very important to the commissioner.”